bradbell/xrst/test_rst/purpose.rst

    ``:ref:`heading_links@Labels@Discussion``
    generates a link to :ref:`heading_links@Labels@Discussion`, which discusses these labels in more detail.
 #.
-The configuration file :ref:`config_file@html_theme_options` allows for
+The :ref:`config_file@html_theme_options`, in the configure file, allow for
-   multiple themes and the command line argument :ref:`run_xrst@html_theme` enable one to chose a theme without having to change the configuration file.
+   multiple themes and the command line argument :ref:`run_xrst@html_theme` enables one to choose different themes without having to change the configuration file.